martinadanese/AP-binary-tree/README.md

 #### erase()
-to erase a node, first it is swapped with its successor repeatedly until a leaves level is found.
-If the node of interest is the last one, the predecessor is usend instead of the successor.
+the one of the node branches is attached to the parent node while the other is re-insered exploiting the `_balance` utility.
 ```
 void erase(const k_type& x) noexcept {
 ```

-#### reverse_print()
-prints the bst backwards.

 #### operator overloading